bucardo/bucardo_org/Bucardo/index.md

 title: Bucardo
 ---

-**Bucardo** is an asynchronous [PostgreSQL](https://www.postgresql.org/) replication system, allowing for both multi-master and multi-slave operations.
+**Bucardo** is an asynchronous [PostgreSQL](https://www.postgresql.org/) replication system, allowing for multi-source, multi-target operations.
 It was developed at [Backcountry](https://www.backcountry.com/) by Jon Jensen and Greg Sabino Mullane of [End Point Corporation](https://www.endpoint.com/), and is now in use at many other organizations.
 Bucardo is free and open source software released under [the BSD license](/Bucardo/LICENSE).

 Obtaining Bucardo
 -----------------